devashish-gupta/Tranquil/README.md

 6. You're good to go!

 ### *Got Questions?*
 Do check out the **[FAQ Section](https://devashish-gupta.github.io/Tranquil/)** on the Tranquil's homepage.
 Still got questions?
 Post it on the discussions tab for this repository.
+I'll be happy to answer them :)